Exercising Safely with Osteoporosis

 - Functional movements, such as standing and rising up on your toes

-What are some guidelines for exercising if you have osteoporosis?
+What are some guidelines for exercising if I have osteoporosis?

 - Some form of weight-bearing exercise should be done for 30 minutes most days of the week.
 You can break up your exercise into several sessions over the course of a day if it can't be done all at once.